mousemke/flounder/README.md

 Contributing
 ============

+Flounder's **branch structure** goes as follows:

++ `release` - contains stavle including the dist files.  this is the branch that is used to make the npm and git releases

++ `master` - latest stable git repo.
+This is like release but without the noise of the dist files

++ `dev` - current development branch.
+This is where feature branches should branch from

++ feature branches - these branches come from `dev`, are branched for a specific geature or bug, then get merged back into `dev`

-We gladly accept and review any pull-requests.
+We gladly accept and review any pull-requests into the current `dev` branch.
 Feel free! :heart:

 Otherwise, if you just want to talk, we are very easy to get a hold of!